Jablonov nad Turňou

 Jablonov nad Turňou (Szádalmás) is a village and municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1235.
+Before the establishment of independent Czechoslovakia in 1918, Jablonov nad Turňou was part of Abaúj-Torna County within the Kingdom of Hungary.
+From 1938 to 1945, it was again part of Hungary as a result of the First Vienna Award.

 Geography

 The village lies at an altitude of 280 metres and covers an area of 24.463 km².

 It has a population of about 860 people.